|OISE Graduate Studies in Education Bulletin

 Katharine Janzen, Coordinator, MEd in Higher Education Leadership Cohorts

-MEd in Health Professional Education - Option IV
+Field: Education in the Professions - Option IV

-MEd in Health Professional Education - Option II
+Field: Education in the Professions - Option II

-For information about the Health Professional MEd, contact:
+For information about the Education in the Professions MEd, contact:

-Linda Muzzin, Associate Professor, Health Professions MEd Coordinator
+Linda Muzzin, Associate Professor, Education in the Professions MEd Coordinator

-For information about the Student Development and Student Services MEd, contact:
+For information about the Student Development and Student Services in Higher Education MEd, contact:

 Stephanie Waterman, Associate Professor

-The MA program consists of eight half-courses, which must include:
+The MA program consists of eight half-courses and a thesis, including: